Syed Jamil Ahmed: Teaching, directing, and writing

 Ahmed joined the University of Dhaka in 1989 and later founded the Department of Theatre and Music in 1994.
 He built a performance-oriented pedagogy, which led to its recognition as a major centre of experimental and innovative productions.
-His major contribution to the pedagogy of the department, now grown into the Department of Theatre and Performance Studies, has been the introduction of Theatre-for-Development, Theatre-in-Education, Performance Studies, Sociology of Theatre, and Psychoanalysis in Theatre.
-His academic work led him to be awarded Fulbright Fellowship twice.
-The first time, in 1990, his award took him to the Antioch College, Yellow Springs (Ohio, USA), as a scholar-in-residence, where he taught and directed (with Denny Patridge), The Wheel, an English translation of Salim Al Deen's Chaka.
-The second award took him to the San Francisco City College (California, USA) in 2005, as a Visiting Specialist under the programme ‘Direct Access to the Muslim World’.
-In 1992, he wrote a six-hour epic tragedy based on Karbala legend and Mir Mosharraf Hossian's novel of the legend.
+His major contribution to the pedagogy of the department, now grown into the Department of Theatre and Performance Studies, has been the introduction of theatre-for-development, theatre-in-education, performance studies, sociology of theatre, and psychoanalysis in theatre.
+His academic work led him to be awarded two Fulbright Fellowships The first time, in 1990, his award took him to Antioch College as a scholar-in-residence, where he taught and directed (with Denny Patridge), The Wheel, an English translation of Salim Al Deen's Chaka.
+The second award took him to City College of San Francisco in 2005, as a visiting specialist under the programme "Direct Access to the Muslim World".
+Ahmed wrote a six-hour epic tragedy based on the Karbala legend and Mir Mosharraf Hossian's novelization of the legend.